For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Clinical Work/Volunteer Experience:

-A minimum of 500 hours of clearly documented volunteer or paid direct hands-on patient care experience, accrued by the time of application and recorded as part of the official CASPA application, are required.
+A minimum of 500 hours of clearly documented volunteer or paid direct hands-on patient care experience, accrued by the time of application to Drexel University and recorded as part of the official CASPA application, are required.
 Ensure that all hours are accurately reported.
 Applicants may list the same position in multiple sections in order to account for multiple experiences (patient care, related health care, research, shadowing, etc.) accrued in the same position as long as each hour is not reported in more than one experience category.

 The Drexel Physician Assistant Program gives preference to applicants who have demonstrated significant community or volunteer service (a minimum of 100 hours recorded on the CASPA application).
 All types of community service and volunteer activities will be considered.
 If volunteer hours are accrued through patient care activities, these hours will be accepted for both patient contact hours and volunteer hours.